 Now that you understand the benefits and types of remarketing ads available, I’m going to teach you how to best setup Google dynamic remarketing ads.
 There are several steps you need to take when beginning the remarketing process.
 I’m going to take you step by step on how to set up and optimize these ads in your Google Ads campaign.

-1. Generate Your Remarketing Tag
+Step 1: Generate Your Remarketing Tag

 The first thing you need to do before you can create your dynamic remarketing ads is to generate your remarketing tag from your Google Ads account.
 I’m going to teach you how to make, edit, and test your remarketing tag to ensure it is working correctly.
 The first thing you’re going to want to do is to navigate to the tools and settings button in your Google Ads account.
 Once you click that, you are going to select Audience Manager under the Shared Library section.